 Beware of Media Bias

 Lately, the media has been focused heavily on the Mexican state of Quintana Roo which includes the tourist areas of Cancun, Playa del Carmen, Cozumel, Isla Mujeres, Puerto Morelos and Tulum.
-The state is fairy large and it takes a little over 5 hours to drive from the northern tip (Chiquila) to the capital in the south (Chetumal),
+The state is fairly large and it takes a little over 5 hours to drive from the northern tip (Chiquila) to the capital in the south (Chetumal),

 News outlets across the U.S. have been reporting that there is an increase in violence between criminal organizations.
 They also reported that 131 people have been killed in Quintana Roo this year.
 Of course, not all of these deaths were related to organized crime.
 Some were the result of arguments between people or domestic disputes.
 Nevertheless, the statistic sounds scary to some people back home.